TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-02-easy-coding-standard-and-phpstan-meet-3-symfony-ecommerce-projects.md

 <br>

 This point of view shows that, on the less strict levels of analysis, **Sylius and Shopsys are ahead of Spryker in terms of PHPStan violations**.
 During the second level of analysis this changes and number of problems found notably rises, only **Shopsys stands out** with less than a half of the issues of both other frameworks.
-This trend does not change even while moving tothe higher levels of scrutiny from mr. PHPStan.
+This trend does not change even while moving to the higher levels of scrutiny from mr. PHPStan.

 Shopsys has long way to passing level 7 with 0 errors, but it has still [some time till the release](https://blog.shopsys.com/we-have-started-with-our-regular-releases-public-beta-coming-soon-c1f879657bd4) to improve this.